rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 # Motivation
 [motivation]: #motivation

-Today, version requirements ignore pre-release versions, so `1.0.0` cannot be used with `1.1.0-alpha.1`.
+Today, version requirements ignore pre-release versions by default, so `1.0.0` cannot be used with `1.1.0-alpha.1`.
 Specifying a pre-release in a version requirement has two affects
 - Specifies the minimum compatible pre-release.